 Assistant Professor, Director of Jazz Studies

-Originally from Missoula, Montana, Dr. Schneller holds his DMA degree from the University of North Texas, a MM degree in Jazz Studies from the University of North Texas, a MM degree in Vocal Performance from Boston University, and a BM degree in Trombone Performance from the University of Montana.
-Dr. Schneller is a Yamaha Performing Artist, is a member of ASCAP, and a voting member of the Recording Academy Grammy Awards.
+Originally from Missoula, Montana, Aric holds his DMA degree from the University of North Texas, a MM degree in Jazz Studies from the University of North Texas, a MM degree in Vocal Performance from Boston University, and a BM degree in Trombone Performance from the University of Montana.
+Aric is the creator and Artistic Director of the SHSU Bill Watrous Jazz Festival, a Yamaha Performing Artist, an arranger/composer for Alfred Music/Belwin Jazz, a member of ASCAP, and a voting member of the National Academy of Recording Arts and Sciences Grammy Awards.